CSA-OCP-GER/azure-machine-learning-bootcamp/hints/challenge_02.md

 shutil.copy('utils.py', script_folder)
 ```

-Let this cell just write the `train.py` to the `scripts` folder (we could have created it manually and copied it in):
+This cell writes the `train.py` to the `scripts` folder (we could have created it manually and copied it in):

 ```python
 %%writefile $script_folder/train.py